Escuela-dev/escuela.dev/src/content/blog/2023-02-should-i-learn-how-to-code.md

 publishDate: '24 Feb 2023'
 heroImage: "/2023-02-should-i-learn-how-to-code.webp"
 ogImage: "/2023-02-should-i-learn-how-to-code.jpg"
-description: "Should you learn how to code?
-It can lead to high-paying jobs and be a fun hobby, but it comes with challenges.
+description: "It can lead to high-paying jobs and be a fun hobby, but it comes with challenges.
 Weigh the pros and cons carefully."
 featured: true
 tags:
   - learning